Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * **Account Lockout Threshold**: Number of failed logon attempts [0-999]
 * **Reset Account Lockout Duration**: Period of time that must elapse before the account lockout counter is reset to 0 bad logon attempts.
 [1-99,999]

+> 🛑 **Local Security Policy** applies policies for the host machine/local.
+> 🛑 **Group Policy Management** applies policies for the organization through Active Directory Domains, Groups, OUs, etc.

+### 1. Good practices - Password complexity
+- AVOID single words or obvious passwords
+	- Name of dog, parent, partner
+- Use upper, lower case and special characters on each password
+- At least 8 characters
+	- Consider a phrase or set of words
+- Prevent password reuse
+	- System remember password history, requires unique passwords

+### 1.1 Good practices - Password expiration and recovery
+- All passwords should expire
+	- Change every **30 days, 60 days, 90 days**
+- Critical systems might change more frequently
+	- Every 15 days or every week
+- The recovery process should NOT be trivial!
+	- Some organizations have a very formal process

+### 1.2 Good practices - Account lockout and disablement
+- Always turn on the policy of Account Lockout to avoid brute-force try out
+- Disable accounts is better than Delete account; Often users save data, encryption keys, etc; Makes easier to retrieve this information.

 ### Group Policy Objects (AD DS)

 <p align="center">